raaaaaven/ravenAddons/README.md

 <summary>Dungeons</summary>

 ## Dungeons

++ Fire Freeze Timer (Floor 3)
+  - You can choose if the timer should start from five to three seconds.
+  - Sound customizability for when you should freeze the professor while the default sound being `random.anvil_land`.

 + Better Device Notifications
-  - Replaces Hypixel's device complete titles for your username with a custom title or subtitle that you have chosen
+  - Replaces Hypixel's device complete titles for your username with a custom title or subtitle that you have chosen.

 + Energy Crystal Notification
-  - Shows "Place Crystal" when you have an energy crystal in your inventory
+  - Shows "Place Crystal" when you have an energy crystal in your inventory.

 + Leap Announce
-  - Customizable leap announce
+  - Customizable leap announce.

 + Leap Sound
-  - Plays note.pling when you leap to someone
+  - Plays note.pling when you leap to someone.

 </details>